ayoisio/1health-slims-connector/README.md

 * slims_username
 * slims_password
 * slims_url (i.e, https://dxterity.cloud.us.genohm.com/slimsrest)
+* onehealth_url
+* 1health_api_key
 * environment_type (i.e., Development, Production) (case insensitive)

-If slims_username, slims_password, and slims_url are not provided as environmental variables, they can be passed in as parameters to the [SlimsConnector](src/onehealthintegration/slims.py#L15) class.
+If slims_username, slims_password, slims_url, onehealth_url, and 1health_api_key are not provided as environmental variables, they can be passed in as parameters to the [SlimsConnector](src/onehealthintegration/slims.py#L15) class.
 If environment_type is not provided as an environmental variable, development mode will be assumed by default.

 4. You can now import the onehealthintegration package:
 ```